NeCTAR-RC/tutorials/_intermediate-security-groups/02-creating-security-groups.md

 Security Groups can be managed via the [Nectar Dashboard](https://dashboard.rc.nectar.org.au) by choosing `Security Groups` from the navigation menu, under `Project` -> `Network`

+**Separate across projects**
+Your security groups are separate across your Cloud projects.
+For example, if you created some security groups in your Project Trial, these would not appear in other projects you are a member of.
+{: .callout-info}

 ## Adding a new Security Group
 Simply choose the `Create Security Group` button from the top navigation menu.
 You will be guided to provide a name for your new `Security Group` and an